yaolingling/docs/docs/tutorials/vagrant-discovery.rst

-aynamically Discovery and Catalog Server Nodes
+Dynamically Discovery and Catalog Server Nodes
 ===============================================

 In this module, you will learn about RackHD's discovery, catalog and poller functionality by using